What is TSCA?

 Congress is working to fix TSCA

-The opportunity to fix our broken federal chemical safety system continues to ripen.
+We have an historic opportunity to fix our broken federal chemical safety system.
 Virtually all parties now agree that the nation’s chemical safety law must be modernized.
-Several factors are driving Congress to finish its work to overhaul the 35-year old Toxic Substances Control Act.
+Several factors are driving Congress to finish its work to overhaul the 37-year old Toxic Substances Control Act.

-- In April, 2011, Senator Frank Lautenberg introduced the "Safe Chemicals Act of 2011" (S. 847) with four co-sponsors: Senators Barbara Boxer, Amy Klobuchar, Charles Schumer, and Al Franken.
-For the first time, Lautenberg seeks to require that chemical manufacturers demonstrate the safety of industrial chemicals used in everyday household products.
-(Watch Sen. Lautenberg introduce the "Safe Chemicals Act of 2011.")
+- In April 2013, Senators Frank Lautenberg and Gillibrand introduced the "Safe Chemicals Act of 2013" (S. 696) with 28 co-sponsors.
+The Lautenberg-Gillibrand bill sought to require that chemical manufacturers demonstrate the safety of industrial chemicals used in everyday household products.

-- EPA administrator Lisa Jackson has stated on several occasions that updating TSCA is a priority for the Obama Administration, and unveiled new principles for reform that closely mirror the recommendations of the Safer Chemicals, Healthy Families coalition.
+- Former EPA administrator Lisa Jackson stated on several occasions that updating TSCA is a priority for the Obama Administration, and unveiled principles for reform that closely mirror the recommendations of the Safer Chemicals, Healthy Families coalition.

 - Growing market demand for safer chemicals and an increasing number of state laws to restrict toxic chemicals continue to drive the need for federal TSCA reform.